Benjscho/Benjscho.github.io/about.markdown

 Previously I studied English Lit at Edniburgh for four very enjoyable years, spending a lot of time making [theatre](https://www.eushakespeare.com/shows).
 The last two years I spent working in IT in London for an [emergency assistance company](https://www.northcottglobalsolutions.com/).

-I'm interested in how things get made, and potentially making them myself.
+I'm interested in how things get made, and making them myself.